-Early in his professional career he worked briefly for Sears and quickly realized that such a job had slim opportunity to make a good living.
+Early in his professional career he worked briefly for Sears and quickly realized that such a job had a slim opportunity to make a good living.
 He saved his money and teamed up with a partner to found the Intermountain Food Company where he processed and canned peaches, pears, cherries and other fruit.
 He employed many men full and part time.
-One of his early customers selling Dean fruit to process was LaVell Edwards, who later became head football coach for BYU.
+One of Dean's early customers selling fruit to process was a teenage LaVell Edwards, who later became head football coach for BYU.
 During his career owning and operating the "cannery" Dean began providing collateralized loans to employees and customers of the business.
 After several years, he realized the loan business generated a better living than the cannery.
 Dean soon sold the cannery and opened Van Wagenen Finance Company in 1957 on West Center Street in Provo.
 Dean had a clever entrepreneur spirit and originated a number of businesses.
 These businesses included the sale of an impressive number of new and used firearms from a small business showroom.
 He offered new and used musical instrument sales and loans and also bail bonds throughout Utah County.
 Additionally, he was one of the first to link IRS tax reporting with the ability to factor taxpayer refund checks.
 This service again generated immediate cash liquidity for those in need.

 Both Dean's father and brother were early Mayors of Provo and all the Van Wagenens enjoyed living and working among friends in the city.
 Dean enjoyed traveling and visited some 100 countries in the 70s as he and Belle traveled around the world a number of times.
 Dean was among the first to travel to China in the mid 1970s after Chairman Mao allowed visiting foreign tourists for the first time.
 Dean bought a home just east of BYU campus on Oak Lane in 1969.
 He lived in that home until his death in 1997.